Afternoon Tea Service

 afternoon tea “stones”

-The new afternoon tea service is presented on lacquerware made by world-renowned Akito Akagi, based in Wajima.
+Afternoon Tea “STONES” is presented on lacquerware made by world-renowned Akito Akagi, based in Wajima.
 Akagi’s representative work “Stones,” using river stones as a motif, was redesigned exclusively for this afternoon tea.

 Whereas most Wajima lacquerware apply a final coat uwanuri to express the smooth texture and beauty, Akagi chose not to take this process for “Stones,” emphasizing the matte, modern texture.